HLasse/TextDescriptives/_sources/posstats.rst.txt

 The *pos_proportions* component adds one attribute to a Doc or Span:

 * :code:`Doc._.pos_proportions`
     * Dict of :code:`{pos_prop_POSTAG: proportion of all tokens tagged with POSTAG}`.
-Does not create a key if no tokens in the document fit the POSTAG.
+By default creates a key for each possible POS tag.
+This behaviour can be turned off by setting :code:`add_all_tags=False` in the component's initialization.

 * :code:`Span._.pos_proportions`
 *
     * Dict of :code:`{pos_prop_POSTAG: proportion of all tokens tagged with POSTAG}`.
-Does not create a key if no tokens in the document fit the POSTAG.

 Usage